Why Buy Property Under an LLC? (3 Things to Consider)

 Limited liability companies that decide to purchase real estate to operate their business are often faced with buying in their name or through an LLC.

-It is important to consider buying property under an LLC to help maintain your privacy.
+It is essential to consider buying property under an LLC to help maintain your privacy.

-Despite being anonymous in terms of ownership under an LLC, you will still have full control of your properties and this includes transferring your assets to another person.
+Despite being anonymous in terms of ownership under an LLC, you will still have complete control of your properties, and this includes transferring your assets to another person.

-When you purchase real estate under an LLC, the property purchased is owned by the business entity and not you personally.
+When you purchase real estate under an LLC, the business entity owns the property purchased and not you personally.

 2. Asset Protection

-LLC owners who buy real estate under their LLC can protect themselves from any liabilities that may arise.
+LLC owners who buy real estate under their LLC can protect themselves from potential liabilities.

 For example, an asset protection strategy would be breached if the buyer personally borrows money to finance real estate purchases and then defaults on these loans.

-However, when a limited liability company owns real property, this risk is minimized since the real estate is separate from the LLC owner's own assets.
+However, when a limited liability company owns real property, this risk is minimized since the real estate is separate from the LLC owner's assets.
+But this does not shield you from certain risks, mainly if you use one LLC for all your real estate.

 This also means that while an LLC protects real property ownership, real estate investors can still be held personally liable for any business debts or liabilities that the LLC incurs.